Current Grantees 2019-2020

 The Resource Exchange

-TRE will continue the expansion of its evidence-based EI services to children with intellectual disabilities and/or developmental delays and disabilities and their families through age eight.
-TRE’s ECS Program intends to provide 2-Generation supports to children and their parents who might otherwise struggle to receive supports through traditional therapy models.
+The Resource Exchange (TRE) will continue the expansion of its evidence-based emotional intelligence services to children with intellectual disabilities and/or developmental delays and disabilities and their families through age eight.
+TRE’s Early Childhood Services (ECS) Program intends to provide 2-Generation supports to children and their parents who might otherwise struggle to receive supports through traditional therapy models.
 Research is now prevalent in demonstrating the impact of adverse childhood experiences (ACES) on a child’s brain, their development and their social skills.
 Building the capacity of parents and caregivers to understand the impact of adverse childhood experiences and create an environment for the child that is safe and allows the child to organize the information they are receiving in a more productive way is critical for long-term success.
 In summary, the program’s overall purpose is to: 1) Improve the identification and engagement of children and families who could be eligible for supports and services; 2) Provide multidisciplinary services and supports to enhance the child’s development and social emotional skills; 3) Provide coaching and mentoring for adults involved in a child’s life, including parents, teachers, other caregivers and support agencies; and 4) Provide community training on effective ways of supporting positive behavior in young children and the effects of ACES.